 Measurability is everything.

+That’s one of the key basics of a digital marketing campaign.
 It’s why we like using Google Analytics or Hubspot to track visits and views.
 It’s why we prefer sophisticated video platforms over basic options like YouTube.

 Tracking user activity will be your best way to collect feedback and adjust your present (and future) campaigns accordingly.